-As the end of first term is getting closer, it might be time to think about where you want to live next year
+As the end of first term is creeping up on us, it might be time to think about where you want to live next year...

-Whether living on your own in a cosy studio or sharing a six-bedroom house, there are pros and cons to all living options.
+Whether you're thinking of living on your own in a cosy studio or sharing a six-bedroom house, there are pros and cons to all living options.
 Not sure which is best for you?
-Take our quiz to find out...
+Take our quiz to find out.

 1. What's your budget looking like?

 a) You've got a tight budget and want everything included in the price

 b) You've got a limit in mind but are open to adjusting it

 c) You don't mind spending a bit more so you can have your own space

 d) You'd like to save a bit of money

 2. What kind of bedroom would you prefer?

 a) You don't really mind as long as it's modern and practical